Students

 TRU Alumni

 TRU Alumni is an active participant in convocation ceremonies.
-Following each ceremony, you and your family will be invited to join us in the TRU Gymnasium for the new Alumni Welcome Reception.
+You and your family will be invited to join us following the ceremony for a reception.

 Frequently asked questions